Apply for a German Passport and/or German ID Card in Los Angeles

 Please Read ALL Information Below BEFORE Scheduling Your Appointment

 - German passports are now biometric and require fingerprints to be stored in the passport.
-All passport applicants, six years and older, are required to schedule an appointment through our FREE online system as well as submit their applications in person.
+All passport applicants are required to schedule an appointment through our FREE online system as well as submit their applications in person.

 - Passport applications received by mail can no longer be processed.

 - Only temporary passports for adults (issued in cases of emergencies only) can still be applied for by mail.
 Fingerprints are not required for these passports.

 - Passports issued before November 1, 2007 are valid until their date of expiration.
 If your passport is still valid, it is not necessary to apply for a new passport.

 - In certain cases, e.g. when you wish to include a name change in your passport, register the birth/name of your child, or when your passport is long expired, it may be necessary to present further documentation.

 - In order to avoid any delays, please completely fill out the application, submit proper passport photos (see passport photos below) and provide all necessary documents including three copies of each.

 All applicants residing in the California counties of Imperial, Kern, Los Angeles, Orange, Riverside, San Bernardino, San Diego, San Luis Obispo, Santa Barbara, and Ventura are now required to personally apply for a passport at the Consulate General in Los Angeles.
 Please use our FREE online appointment system to schedule your Passport appointment; make an appointment for each family member.
 Appointments may be booked a minimum of one week to a maximum of nine weeks in advance.